This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

 Press the anchor as deep into the board as it will go before you start hammering.

-Once you’re sure the anchor is aligned with the hole you drilled into your concrete floor, you can be a little more aggressive with the hammer.
+Once the anchor is aligned with the hole you drilled into your concrete floor, you can be more aggressive with the hammer.

-Once you’re finished, you should have a secure baseplate where you can mount the wall frame that we’re going to build in the next step.
+Once you’re finished, you should have a secure base plate to mount the wall frame we will build in the next step.

-Now that the baseplate is secure to the concrete floor, I’ve got a good base to attach my wall frame to.
+With the base plate secure to the concrete floor, You have a solid base to attach your wall frame.

 For this section, you’re going to need the following tools: